weewx/weewx/docs/usersguide/installing-weewx.md

 - Multi-step install.
 - Does not require root privileges to install or modify (except for setting up a daemon).
 - Installs in "standard locations" for a Python application.
+- All user state is held in one location, making backups easy.

 ## Where to find things